IM0000/data-scraping/PRPs/phase3-script-manager.md

 ### Success Criteria

 - [ ] Scripts can be downloaded from external repositories
-- [ ] Version comparison works correctly (semantic versioning)
+- [ ] Modification time comparison works correctly for version control
-- [ ] Caching reduces redundant downloads
+- [ ] Local disk caching reduces redundant downloads
+- [ ] Workers check cached script modification time against remote repository
+- [ ] Scripts are downloaded only when remote version is newer
 - [ ] Script metadata is properly parsed and validated
 - [ ] Dependencies are resolved automatically
 - [ ] Script integrity is verified before execution